DIY Dried Orange, Spice, and Everything Nice Garland

 Measure out how long you want your garland, and cut your twine.

-Tie a small loop on the end for when you want to hang your garland.
+Tie small loops on the ends for when you want to hang your garland.

 Here’s the important part: Each object you attach to your garland will be attached by a little piece of twine that you use to tie your objects to the main string.
 There’s a lot of knot tying involved, but I think the finished product is very rustic and elegant.